asmitaborude/21-Days-Programming-Challenge-ACES/README.md

     2.Concatenating two tuples

-    3.creating nested tuples
+    3.Creating nested tuples

-    4.create a tuple with repetition
+    4.Create a tuple with repetition

-    5.test slicing
+    5.Test Slicing

-    6.printing the length of a tuple
+    6.Printing the length of a tuple

-    7.converting a list and a string into a tuple
+    7.Converting a list and a string into a tuple

-    8.creating tuples in a loop
+    8.Creating tuples in a loop

 #### * DAY 6